-After surging in 2021, expansionary activity has moderated slightly but remains well above levels Economic Confidence Confidence plunges but remains above the lows reported in 2020.
-Percent of middle market leaders expressing confidence in the global, national, and local economies
+Expansion After surging in 2021, expansionary activity has moderated slightly but remains well above levels seen during the height of the pandemic.

+Economic Confidence Confidence plunges but remains above the lows reported in 2020.

 Capital Investment Appetites for investment plateau as a larger number of companies report a desire to hold cash.

 Percent of middle market executives that would invest vs. save an extra dollar